TrainerGuy22/DirectBuild/README.md

 Edit the config.groovy file to match your configuration.

-SimpleCI uses a custom storage system to storage Job History and Status information.
+SimpleCI uses a custom storage system to store all information inclduing Build Status and Build History.